KholoudAhmedx/Bug-Bounty-by-Vikie-Li/Chapters/Chapter 9 (CSRF)/CSRF.md

    `lax` tells the browser to send cookies in requests that cause top-level navigation (when users actively clicks on a button or a link that navigates them to the site) because the cross-site request is intentional.</br>
    Example is when user navigates to facebook from a third-party site such as twitter, your cookies will be sent in the request (GET request).</br>![image](https://github.com/user-attachments/assets/b86d7694-51e6-42de-a9a1-eadb827edcca)</br> But if the third-party initiates a POST request to Facebook or tries to embed the contents of Facebook within an iframe, cookies won’t be sent.

+**Notes:**
+1. Chrom and other browsers made `SameSite=lax` is the default cookie settings that prevented attackers from being able to attack a victim who uses Chrome with POST CSRF
+2. On FireFox, the `SameSite` default setting is a feature that needs to be enabled</br>
+### Even if browsers adopt the `SameSite` default settings, CSRF is still possible under some conditions.</br>
+1. If the site allows state-changing requests with the GET HTTP method, third-party sites can attack users by creating CSRF with a GET request
+ For example, if the site allows you to change a password with a GET request, you could post a link like this to trick users into clicking it: https://email.example.com/password_change?new_password=abc123.
+And since clicking a link is a top-level navigation, the cookies will be included in the GET request.
+2. When the user uses a browser that doesn't set the `SameSite` cookie to `Lax` by default, if the web application doesn't implement protection against CSRF, then traditional CSRF attacks will work
+3. When sites set the `SameSite` attribute to None, they allow cookies to be sent with cross-site requests, enabling third-party features like social logins or embedded services.